+To date since the Reincorporation, we have not made any distributions.
 We intend to make distributions on a quarterly basis to our stockholders out of assets legally available for distribution.
 We cannot assure you that we will achieve investment results that will allow us to make a specified level of cash distributions or year-to-year increases in cash distributions.
-To date, we have not made any distributions.
 Our ability to pay distributions might be adversely affected by the impact of one or more of the risk factors described in this filing.
 Due to the asset coverage test applicable to us under the 1940 Act as a BDC, we may be limited in our ability to make distributions.
 All distributions will be made at the discretion of our board of directors and will depend on our earnings, financial condition, maintenance of RIC status, compliance with applicable BDC, and such other factors as our board of directors may deem relative from time to time.
 We cannot assure you that we will make distributions to our stockholders in the future.